rucev/ci-cd-mern-demo/docs/api-pipeline.md

-//TODO correct typos, fix format, etc

-# Building the API pipeline
+# Building the API Pipeline with GitHub Actions and Render

-This time before running the deployment of our backend we want to run our logic tests.
-The initial steps to follow is the same.
-But, knowing that we can run anything we run on our command terminal... maybe we can automatice our curl tests too?
+Before deploying our backend, we need to automate the execution of logic tests to ensure the code functions as expected.
+The initial steps will be similar to the frontend pipeline, but this time we will use Mocha and Chai for testing instead of Vitest.
+Additionally, since GitHub Actions allows us to run terminal commands, we can also automate our cURL tests.

-## Automate curl tests with a bash script
+## Automating cURL Tests with a Bash Script

-Before we start, if we have low experience with bash this might be a usefull [cheat sheet](https://devhints.io/bash).
+If you're new to bash scripting, you might find this [bash cheat sheet](https://devhints.io/bash) helpful.

-Now, we have 3 tests and every time we test something we have to run an auth test to get a token.
-Let's automatize all this so when we run the script all the tests run alone without any help from us.
+In our case, we have three tests, and to manually run them, we need to authenticate each time to obtain a token.
+To streamline this, we can automate the process, allowing the tests to run with a single command without manual authentication.

-The curl tests all together in a single script will look something like that:
+Here's an example of what the cURL tests would look like in a bash script:

 ```bash
 set -e  # Exit immediately if a command exits with a non-zero status.